w0lfram1te/w0lfram1te.github.io/_words/maintaining-file-backups-using-cron-and-logrotate.md

 metadata: research
 tags:
 ---
-# Maintaining File Backupus using Cron and Logrotate
+# Maintaining File Backups using Cron and Logrotate

 The syncing solution that I use was designed to simply sync files between several devices.
 This means that any given time copies of my files would only exist on my devices and my remote server.